News

 The second case study will bring together data and analysis required to apply IUCN Red List of Ecosystems criteria to the Mountain Ash forest ecosystem and make a repeatable (e.g. re-run in the future with updated time windows and updated ecological parameters) workflow for the ecosystem assessment of Mountain Ash forests in the central highlands of Victoria.
 The workflow will also enable researchers to re-run the entire assessment with additional data for certain criteria.

-Not only will this exciting project reduce the overheads of setting up environmental analyses but will also provide a great benefit to the science community via the creation of a platform for re-usable, repeatable and above all reproducible scientific analyses.
+Not only will this exciting project reduce the overheads of setting up environmental research and analyses but will also provide a great benefit to the science community via the creation of a platform for re-usable, repeatable and above all reproducible scientific analyses.

 The CoESRA system is currently under development and will be released by the middle of 2015.